afischerdev/brouter-profile/brouter_one/readme.md

 # BRouter working with waterway

+## How it starts

-This folder contains an idea for BRouter project to integrate variable values in the lookup table.
+This folder contains the idea for BRouter project to integrate variable values in the lookup table.
-Please see [BRouter feature request ](https://github.com/abrensch/brouter/issues/233)
+Please see [BRouter feature request ](https://github.com/abrensch/brouter/issues/233) The work is done with the update [PR](https://github.com/abrensch/brouter/pull/340).

+So the sources here are removed.

+Anyway the BRouter project is mainly a biker project.
+The data we talk about here are not present in normal BRouter data.

+But you can play with the water routing data on [this page](https://brouter.grade.de/#map=17/52.94108/5.63231/CARTO&lonlats=5.658196,53.029342;5.630579,52.939754)
+It contains routing for boat and canoe.
+The data are only generated for Europe and North-America.

-like:
+## What it looks like:

+The definition is done in a lookups.dat file.
+And it has small rule changes: an asterisk symbolizes a placeholder for variable values
 ```
 --- lookups.dat